 Helping a Loved One After Coronary Artery Bypass Graft Surgery

 People in recovery from coronary artery bypass graft (CABG) surgery may need assistance from family members and friends in a variety of ways.
 You may help your loved one for several weeks during recovery with a number of tasks, including shopping, cleaning, and driving.
-In addition, he or she may rely on you for emotional support.
+Also, he or she may rely on you for emotional support.

 Your loved one who has just had open-heart surgery may have considerable physical limitations.
-Therefore, he or she may rely on others for help with relatively simple but important tasks.
+So he or she may rely on others for help with relatively simple but important tasks.
 You and your friends and family may choose to assume a large role in managing his or her day-to-day life.
 You can help by:

 Providing emotional support

 Being a full-time caregiver may be an unfamiliar role for you.
 Maybe you never imagined yourself spending most of your time taking care of a loved one.
 There are several things you can do to help provide the emotional support needed.

 - Offer encouragement.
 Adopting the lifestyle changes that doctors recommend for heart disease can be difficult.
 If your loved one is having trouble or becoming frustrated, encourage him or her to start slowly and build up to the overall goal gradually.
 You may also offer to change your own lifestyle to encourage healthy behaviors.

 - Offer help, but encourage your loved one to remain active.
 He or she should try to stay as active as possible.
 As recovery progresses, moderate exercise and doing simple tasks around the house can be safe.
 This can help your loved one feel better both physically and mentally.
 If you are concerned about what activities are safe, speak with the doctor who has been the most involved in your loved one's care.

 - Ask if you can participate in doctor visits.
 You can offer support by sitting in on doctor visits and taking notes.
 This can help your loved one remember important instructions and help him or her feel less alone during the recovery experience.